 We regret that we were unable to show all of the amazing films we received this year.
 Congratulations to the winners and thank you to everyone who participated in this experience with us – we are truly humbled by your talent and dedication to activist filmmaking!

 At CIAFF 2017, we provided 3 awards: Best in Show: Where’s Larry? by John Surenkamp; Best Acting: Ya Albi by Christine Chen; Best Cinematography: A Hero in All of Us by Travis Lupher.

 We also provided award winners with an envelope containing a small amount of cash from the donations we received at our live event.
 As CIAFF grows in popularity both internationally and locally in our home state, Colorado, we hope to provide additional cash awards & prizes to talented activist filmmakers, musicians, photographers and writers.
-If you or yours would like to sponsor our projects, we would love to talk with you!
+If you would like to volunteer or sponsor our festivals, we would love to talk with you!
 Please text/call (720) 298-1524.

 If you are a user of Cannabis, you’ll be happy to hear about the new film festival, which will showcase fictional narratives, documentaries, shorts, feature-length films, screenplays, art/photography, and music videos on the topics of Cannabis & Hemp.

 Cannabis is simply the scientific name given to the Marijuana plant.
 Scientific studies have demonstrated the health benefits of Cannabis and certain chemicals contained within the plant, for example, THC (tetrahydrocannabinol) and CBD (cannabidiol).
 Unfortunately, for many people who might benefit from using the plant, “Marihuana” is still classified under Schedule I of the federal Controlled Substances Act along with highly addictive and/or dangerous man-made drugs such as Ecstasy and LSD.